 A Dennis Banks Movement for the Seventh Generation

 Dennis Banks is a Native American leader, teacher, lecturer, activist, and author.
-He is an Anishinabe, Ojibwa, born on Leech Lake Indian Reservation in northern Minnesota.
-In 1968 he co-founded the American Indian Movement (AIM), to protect the traditional ways of Indian people and to engage in legal cases protecting treaty rights of Natives-such as hunting and fishing, trapping, and wild ricing/
+He is an Anishinabe Ojibwa, born on the Leech Lake Indian Reservation in northern Minnesota.
+In 1968, he founded the American Indian Movement (AIM) to protect the traditional ways of Indian people and to engage in legal cases protecting treaty rights of Natives-such as hunting and fishing, trapping, wild ricing and repatriation of native american remains, belonging, and sacred objects.

 LW5 - Carol Collins 615 Kent Hills RD NE, Grand Rapids, MI 49505